Month: Beginning of the lunar month

 The Hellenic calendars, the Hebrew Lunisolar calendar and the Islamic Lunar calendar started the month with the first appearance of the thin crescent of the new moon.

 However, the motion of the Moon in its orbit is very complicated and its period is not constant.
 The date and time of this actual observation depends on the exact geographical longitude as well as latitude, atmospheric conditions, the visual acuity of the observers, etc. Therefore, the beginning and lengths of months defined by observation cannot be accurately predicted.

 While some like orthodox Islam and the Jewish Karaites still rely on actual moon observations, reliance on astronomical calculations and tabular methods is increasingly common in practice.

+Ahom calendar

+There are 12 months and an additional leap year month in the Ahom sexagenary calendar known as Lak-ni.
+The first month is Duin Shing.

 Roman calendar

-Roman calendar was reformed several times, the last three enduring reforms during historical times.
+The Roman calendar was reformed several times, the last three enduring reforms during historical times.
 The last three reformed Roman calendars are called the Julian, Augustan, and Gregorian; all had the same number of days in their months.
 Despite other attempts, the names of the months after the Augustan calendar reform have persisted, and the number of days in each month (except February) have remained constant since before the Julian reform.
 The Gregorian calendar, like the Roman calendars before it, has twelve months, whose Anglicized names are: